 When we think of online faxing, it’s easy to confuse the process with simple file sharing.
 Documents sent as attachments in emails doesn’t seem like something all that exciting or useful.
 But honestly, online faxing is so much more than just sending your colleague a word document to arrive in their email inbox.

 Ignoring the simple fact that the process is actually more complicated than file sharing – online faxing utilizes email to send a document to a receiving fax machine, or allows you to receive a fax as an email, or even text.
-Its so simple you can even fax right from Gmail, and the added benefits of mobility and ease of use are great and familiar to most, but what about those lesser known features that really help online faxing transform the way you send and share documents?
+Its so simple you can even fax right from Gmail or fax from your phone.
+The benefits of mobility and ease of use are great and familiar to most, but what about those lesser known features that really help online faxing transform the way you send and share documents?
 In order to help you make the most out of your online faxing service, we compiled a list of the most useful and lesser known features that can take your productivity to a whole new level.

 1. Digital Signatures